Quasi-classical Gravity effect on neutrino oscillations in a gravitational field of an heavy astrophysical object: Graviton-neutrino scattering

 The cross section of the considering GBH process can be enhanced for the Galactic Center ($\sim 10^6 - 10^9$ Solar masses) or the dark matter halo ($\sim 10^{20} - 10^{24}$ Solar masses).
 It can also be enhanced for ultra-relativistic neutrinos which are potentially detectable at neutrino observatories such as IceCube and Super-K. As is our main result, we notice that the GBH scattering may cause the quantum decoherence of astrophysical neutrinos and this effect can be measured via neutrino flavor composition measurements.
 A massive classical source of the gravitational field may not necessarily be a black hole, but any compact star or, in general, any bound gravitational potential induced by continuous matter distribution in the Galactic disk and Halo.

 Due to rather large cross sections it can be that most of the astrophysical neutrinos which are observed at the Earth from a given direction and have passed in close vicinity of a massive object would have experienced the quantum decoherence due to a graviton-induced scattering.
-In other words, the probability for a given neutrino in a superposition of mass states $f$ to decohere, being ``transformed" into one of the mass states $a=1,2$ or $3$ in the GBH process, $P_{G}\sim |A^{(G)}|^2$, may be large for possible (massive) astrophysical sources of classical gravitational fields, depending on details of astrophysics and quantum gravity.
+In other words, the probability for a given neutrino in a superposition of mass states $f$ to decohere, being ``transformed" into one of the mass states $a=1,2$ or $3$ in the GBH process, $P_{G}\sim |A^{(G)}|^2$, may be large for possible (massive) astrophysical sources of classical gravitational fields, depending on details of astrophysics and quasi-classical gravity.
+Deviations from quasi-classical gravity which illuminate the fundamental quantum gravity theory may also be relevant.
 To parameterise this we can define

 where $N_{\rm{G\nu}}$ is the number of neutrinos which have radiated off an energetic graviton with $E_G\gtrsim \Delta m_{ij}$ while being scattered off a massive object\footnote{On the way to the Earth, a produced mass state may experience more graviton-induced rescatterings in classical gravitational potentials which do not affect the coherence of the neutrino state any longer, but may cause an additional energy loss of the propagating neutrino into the gravitational radiation.}, and $N_{\rm{init}}$ is the total number of neutrinos which have been emitted off an astrophysical source.
 As we will demonstrate below, the $P_G$ value can be measured via neutrino flavor composition observations leading to a promising opportunity for experimental tests of quantum gravity induced interactions.